tinyplex/tinybase/site/guides/7_developer_tools/1_inferring_schemas.md

 In this case, not every Row has the same set of Cell Ids, and so no default is inferred in the TablesSchema.

-## Applying An Inferred TablesSchema
+## Applying An Inferred Schema

-Of course, you can programmatically apply the resulting TablesSchema back to the Store so that future data insertions adhere to the shape of the existing data:
+Of course, you can programmatically apply the resulting schemas back to the Store so that future data insertions adhere to the shape of the existing data:

 ```js